The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Related Works

 \section{Related Works}

 MARL algorithms generally fall between two frameworks: centralized and decentralized learning.
-Centralized methods~\cite{claus1998dynamics} assume a cooperative game~\cite{panait2005cooperative} and directly extend single-agent RL algorithms by learning a single policy to produce the joint actions of all agents simultaneously.
-In decentralized learning~\cite{littman1994markov}, each agent optimizes its own reward independently; these methods can tackle general-sum games but may suffer from instability even in simple matrix games~\cite{foerster2017learning}.
-Recent work has developed two lines of research to bridge the gap between these two frameworks: \emph{centralized training and decentralized execution (CTDE)} and \emph{value decomposition (VD)}.
-CTDE methods such as MADDPG~\cite{lowe2017multi} and COMA~\cite{foerster2017counterfactual} improve upon decentralized RL by adopting an actor-critic structure and learning a centralized critic.
-VD typically represents the joint Q-function as a function of agents' local Q-functions ~\cite{sunehag2018value, pmlr-v80-rashid18a, son2019qtran} and has been considered a gold standard in MARL.
-In this work, we analyze MAPPO both as a CTDE algorithm with a centralized value function, and as a decentralized learning algorithm with a decentralized value function.
+Centralized methods~\cite{claus1998dynamics} directly learn a single policy to produce the joint actions of all agents.
+In decentralized learning~\cite{littman1994markov}, each agent optimizes its reward independently; these methods can tackle general-sum games but may suffer from instability even in simple matrix games~\cite{foerster2017learning}. \emph{Centralized training and decentralized execution (CTDE)} algorithms fall in between these two frameworks.
+Several past CTDE methods~\cite{lowe2017multi, foerster2017counterfactual} adopt actor-critic structures and learn a centralized critic which takes global information as input.
+Value-decomposition (VD) methods are another class of CTDE algorithms which represent the joint Q-function as a function of agents' local Q-functions~\cite{sunehag2018value, pmlr-v80-rashid18a, son2019qtran} and have established state of the art results in popular MARL benchmarks \cite{wang2021rode, wang2021qplex}.